deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 Cloud provider setting of a cloud of hybrid cluster are stored in the `<PROVIDER_NAME>ClusterConfiguration` structure, where `<PROVIDER_NAME>` — name/code of the cloud provider.
 E.g., for an OpenStack provider, the structure will be called [OpenStackClusterConfiguration]({% if site.mode == 'local' and site.d8Revision == 'CE' %}{{ site.urls[page.lang] }}/documentation/v1/{% endif %}modules/030-cloud-provider-openstack/cluster_configuration.html).

-Regardless of the cloud provider used, its settings can be changed using the command:
+Regardless of the cloud provider used, its settings can be changed using the following command:

 ```shell
 kubectl -n d8-system exec -ti deploy/deckhouse -- deckhouse-controller edit provider-cluster-configuration